chibiris/chibiris/README.md

 I genuinely appreciate all of your support and I'm looking forwards to share my work with you.

-Have a wonderfulday, much love and bye,
+Have a wonderfulday, love you,

 ChibiriS

 ## Social media